simtownai/simtown/README.md

 - if you want to save the account
 - change the story of the setup
 - finish thread when end conversation or disconnect + fix history logging
-- action subset (special room type); to elimiated broadcasting and voting
+- action subset (special room type); to eliminate broadcasting and voting
 - custom map + characters for the community
 - idling
-- uncensored models (try gpt jailbreak)
+- uncensored models (try GPT jailbreak)
 - tutorial cookie on onboard
 - observer interface
   - add past actions
-  - add characters icons
+  - add character icons
 - idlining like in generative agents
   - eat
   - rest (idle idle)